-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022-2023 academic year.

-We have analysed the performance of our school's disadvantaged pupils during the 2021/22 and 2022/23 academic years using EYFS Profile data, key stage 1 performance data, phonics check results, judgements about the multiplication check outcomes and our own internal assessments.
+We have analysed the performance of our school's disadvantaged pupils during the 2021/22, 2022/23 and 2023/2024 academic years using EYFS Profile data, key stage 1 performance data, phonics check results, judgements about the multiplication check outcomes and our own internal assessments.